yogeshojha/rengine/README.md

 ## Usage

-> :warning: reNgine does fingerprinting, port scanning, and banner grabbing which might be illegal in some countries.
+> :warning: reNgine does fingerprinting, port scanning, and banner grabbing, which might be illegal in some countries.
 Please make sure you are authorized to perform reconnaissance on the targeted domain before using this tool.

-If the installation is successful, then you can simply run reNgine by using the command
+If the installation is successful, then you can run reNgine by using the command
 ```sh
 docker-compose up -d
 ```